gbif/dwc-dp/darwin-core-data-package-guide.md

 #### 3.3.3 Other resources

 A DwC-DP MAY include other resources that do not represent a DwC-DP table.
-They MUST NOT have a reserved `name` defined in the DwC-DP profile[^1].
+They MUST NOT have a `name` that is one of the reserved table names defined in the DwC-DP profile.
+See [section 4](#4-dwc-dp-tables-non-normative) for an overview.

 ### 3.4 Table Schemas